Fallenstedt/sassy-portfolio/content/blog/terraform-api-gateway-stages.md

 There are three environments and one modules directory:

 * `global` refers to infrastructure that is available across all environments.
-These can include my IAM roles, Route53 domains and hosted zones, or a single API Gateway instance.
+These can include my IAM roles, Route53 domains and hosted zones, or a global API Gateway instance.

-* `dev` would reference the single API Gateway instance as a `data` source.
+* `dev` would reference the global API Gateway instance as a `data` source.
 This environment would add a `dev` stage to the API Gateway.

-* `prod` would also reference the single API Gateway instance as a `data` source, and add a `prod` stage to it.
+* `prod` would also reference the global API Gateway instance as a `data` source, and add a `prod` stage to it.

-* `modules` are reusable pieces of infrastructure that I can use across environments
+* `modules` are terraform modules that encapsulate the volatility of some piece of infrastructure.
+These modules are used across all environments.

-This directory structure keeps the lifecycle of my API Gateway stages independent while using a single API Gateway instance.
+This directory structure keeps the lifecycle of my API Gateway stages independent, while using a single API Gateway instance.